-Student Services Counseling Center, Imperial Community College District

-380 E Aten Road

-Imperial California, 92251
+Student Services Counseling Center, Imperial Community College District 380 E. Aten Road Imperial California, 92251 (760) 355-6472

 The Title IX Coordinator is required to respond to reports of sexual harassment or misconduct.
 The Title IX Coordinator will handle information received with the utmost discretion and will share information with others on a need-to-know basis.
-For example, the Title IX Coordinator may need to address public safety concerns on campus, comply with state and federal legal requirements, or share information to implement supportive measures.